Quantum anomalous Hall phases in gated rhombohedral graphene: Introduction

-One such class of topological phases is referred to as the quantum anomalous Hall effect (QAHE), first proposed in a prototype model in \cite{PhysRevLett.61.2015} and analyzed for effective models of multi-layered systems in a series of works; see, e.g., \cite{min2008electronic,zhang2010band,zhang2011spontaneous}.
-The first experimental result observing this quantized Hall conductance was obtained in \cite{han2024large} for a rhombohedral graphene (RHG) system.
+One such class of topological phases produce quantized electron transport referred to as the quantum anomalous Hall effect (QAHE).
+This theory, first proposed in a prototype model by Haldane\cite{PhysRevLett.61.2015}, describes quantized electron transport in 2d materials which, unlike in the quantum Hall effect, does not require an external magnetic field to be applied.
+A number of mechanisms have been used to realize the QAHE \cite{chang2023colloquium}, and one recent realization is in layered graphene systems with ABC-type, or rhombohedral, stacking.
+The band structure for effective models of multi-layered graphene systems was analyzed in a series of works \cite{min2008electronic,zhang2010band,zhang2011spontaneous, zhang2010spontaneous} and a first experimental result observing quantized Hall conductance in multi-layered graphene at zero magnetic field was obtained in \cite{han2024large} for a five layer rhombohedral graphene (RHG) system and \cite{choi2025superconductivity} for a 4-layer system.
 This system, assumed to be spin-polarized and valley-polarized, forms the main application for the effective model described in section \ref{sec:model}.

 A second application may be found in the field of Floquet topological insulators (FTI).
 When a sheet of graphene is irradiated by a time-harmonic laser field, effective replica models may be obtained asymptotically in inverse powers of the laser frequency.
 These models have the same mathematical form as those in RHG applications.
 See \cite{Perez_2015,mciver2020light} for details on this application and \cite{bal2022multiscale} for models of the form \eqref{eq:H} considered below.
-For concreteness, we focus on the RHG application in this paper.
+For concreteness, we focus on the RHG application in this paper, though pertinent results from FTI's are cited where they coincide with the RHG model.

 The effective Hamiltonian we consider in this paper models an arbitrary number of layers in gated RHG.
 It includes two main parameters, the interlayer coupling coefficient, and the difference of potential across the layers generated by a constant displacement field.
-The objective of this paper is a complete classification of the QAHE phases as these parameters vary.
+The objective of this paper is a complete classification of the QAH phases as these parameters vary.
 For small values of the displacement field compared to the coupling constant, we retrieve a transport asymmetry given by the number of layers in the system.
 For large values of the displacement field, we retrieve results obtained in \cite{bal2022multiscale} in the context of FTI.